 Pristine flowers early in the season

 ‘Bressingham White’ is renowned as being one of the most prolific blooming of all the Bergenias.
-The bell shaped flowers are tightly clustered in heads on strong, 35cm. stems.
-So they show so well above the thick carpets of lovely foliage.
+The bell shaped flowers are tightly clustered in heads, so they show so well above the thick carpets of lovely foliage.

-It is an historic variety, but has never been bettered where a white flowered Bergenia is needed.
+Although it is an historic variety, it has never been bettered where a white flowered Bergenia is needed.

 While the flowers are lovely – it is really all about the foliage